includeos/documentation/NaCl.rst

 Typed objects
 ~~~~~~~~~~~~~

-A typed object initialization has the following structure: <type> <name> <value>, where the type can be Iface, Gateway, Conntrack or Vlan.
+A typed object initialization has the following structure: <type> <name> <value>, where the type can be Iface, Gateway, Conntrack, Vlan or Load_balancer.

 Iface
 -----